-Absolutely – without it your horse will only have a minimal muscle coverage.
-If we could all just eat quality protein (amino acids) and build muscle everyone would have a mass of muscle.
-But alas this is not realistic.
+Absolutely – without it your horse will only have a minimal muscle coverage over the topline.
+If we could all just eat quality protein (amino acids) and build muscle, everyone would have a mass of muscle.
+But alas, this is not realistic.
 Research in humans has shown that feeding protein immediately post exercise is the most beneficial time to feed in order to best take advantage of those trigger signals telling the body to build protein and muscle mass.
-In horses we can extrapolate this to within the 1st hour after exercise to allow time for the horse to cool as being the most beneficial for building protein and hence muscle/topline.
+In horses we can extrapolate this to within the 1st hour after exercise, to allow time for the horse to cool, as being the most beneficial for building protein and hence muscle/topline.

 If there are only 10 essential amino acids why are they all not listed on a feed tag?

 The only determined amino acid requirement to date is Lysine.
 A 1000lb horse at maintenance requires 24g of Lysine per day.
 Lysine is known to be the first limiting amino acid – meaning deficiencies in Lysine will limit the use of other amino acids and therefore limit protein synthesis.
 Threonine is thought to be the 2nd limiting amino acid but to date there is no set requirement for Threonine.
 Methionine is potentially 3rd but also has no known requirement.

 All of the essential amino acids are found in protein meals fed to horses such as soybean, canola and alfalfa meal – Arginine, Histidine, Isoleucine, Leucine, Lysine, Methionine, Phenylalanine, Threonine, Tryptophan, and Valine.